-Between August 2012 and January 2016, Lukas Pairon worked on a PhD-research in Kinshasa, DRCongo, on the possible social impact of music making (SIMM) for young people, who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.
+Between August 2012 and January 2016, Lukas Pairon did fieldwork for his PhD-research in Kinshasa, DRCongo, on the possible social impact of music making (SIMM) for young people who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.

-He plans to defend his PhD-thesis (title: They Say Music Saved Them) at the University of Ghent (Department of Political and Social Sciences, Conflict Research Group) in 2018 or beginning of 2019.
+He plans to defend his PhD-thesis – title: Music Saved Them They Say – at the University of Ghent (Department of Political and Social Sciences, Conflict Research Group), and is now Doctor in the Political and Social Sciences.

 Lukas Pairon is now preparing the publication of a book in different languages (English, French, Dutch) for practitioners (musicians and social workers) and researchers interested in finding out what we can learn from the case studies of music in social work n Kinshasa (DR Congo).
 Prefaces to this book will be written by Professor John Sloboda.
 The book is published by Routledge and will be available in 2020.

 Music Saved Them They Say